-London is a perfect city when it comes to access to capital, access to talent, or finding an investor since there are lots of investors who wants to get involved with London-based startups.
-There is also a great startup community you can tap into frequently where the founders are going through the same problems and seeking for the same investors.
+London is a perfect city for access to capital, access to talent, or finding an investor since many investors want to get involved with London-based startups.
+There is also a great startup community you can tap into frequently where the founders are going through the same problems and seeking the same investors.

-On the negative side of having business in London is there is a huge competition for good talent.
-ChargedUp is surrounded by really big companies such as Google, Amazon, Apple etc. who can pay more.
+On the negative side of having business in London is a huge competition for good talent.
+ChargedUp is surrounded by massive companies such as Google, Amazon, Apple etc., who can pay more.

 Timing is crucial

 Each year we get a promise from the mobile phone manufacturers to develop better batteries that last longer.
-In ChargedUp’s case; improved battery life might have a negative impact on their marketplace.
-It can even be considered an existantial threat for the company.
+But, in ChargedUp’s case, improved battery life might have a negative impact on their marketplace.
+It can even be considered an existential threat for the company.

-But Hugo and the rest of the team believe that there won’t be a drastic negative affect just yet because the power usage on our mobile devices are going up but the rates of the energy density that can be inserted into a lithium cell is not increasing at the same rate.
-It looks like the need for a portable phone charging power banks will continue for a while.
+But Hugo and the rest of the team believe that there won’t be a drastic negative effect just yet.
+Because the power usage on our mobile devices is going up, the rates of the energy density that can be inserted into a lithium cell are not increasing at the same rate.
+So it looks like the need for portable phone charging power banks will continue for a while.

 The tech solutions

-Software tools are the underrated stars yet powerful components that pave the way for businesses in various propositions such as tracking the progress of tasks, analysing data, managing projects, communicating, improving productivity and so on.
+Software tools are the underrated stars yet powerful components that pave the way for businesses in various propositions.
+They can ease your work in tracking the progress of tasks, analysing data, managing projects, communicating, improving productivity and so on.

 ChargedUp’s team is also using different types of software tools.
 These tools are actually core to their functioning in product development, operations (support team), data analysis and many other areas.

-The really good tool they recently implemented to create a bank of knowledge within the business is Notion.
-Therefore, even if more people are added to the the team, the knowledge will not be lost.
+The perfect tool they recently implemented to create a bank of knowledge within the business is Notion.
+Therefore, even if more people are added to the team, the knowledge will not be lost.

-Along with the subscribed tools, Hugo’s personal favorite is Slack.
+Along with the subscribed tools, Hugo’s personal favourite is Slack.

 What’s the culture like?
 Work hard, play hard, have fun.

 It is fair to say that one of the most important components of a successful business is the “people” aspect.
-Creating an energetic startup environment and well-established core values will improve the company culture as well as the communication among the employee.
+Therefore, creating an energetic startup environment and well-established core values will improve the company culture and communication among the employees.

-ChargedUp takes this topic serious and seems committed to building a robust culture.
-They really try to make sure that the culture and the core values remains protected as the team expands.
+ChargedUp takes this topic seriously and seems committed to building a robust culture.
+They really try to make sure that the culture and the core values remain protected as the team expands.

 Future goals & milestones

 ChargedUp is a promising, constantly growing company.
-Their first goal in the near future is to expand their business internationally which is going to be a really big challenge to interact with brand new customers in different culture, currency and language.
-Although, they are ready and excited to achieve more.
+Their first goal soon is to expand their business internationally!
+Hugo says it will be an enormous challenge to interact with brand new customers in different cultures, currencies, and languages.
+On the other hand, though, they are ready and excited to achieve more.
 They also have some pretty exciting deals coming live soon.